kc-mcardiel/reach/_posts/2019-07-17-rent-the-reach.md

 ID: 729
 post_title: Rent the REACH
 author: admin
-post_excerpt: ""
+post_excerpt: >
+  Event rentals at the REACH offer a wide range of room capacities, multi-functional spaces, state of the art technology, and a variety of amenities.
 layout: post
 permalink: >
   https://reach.kennedy-center.org/rent-the-reach/
 published: true
 post_date: 2019-07-17 15:00:36
 ---
-<p><strong>&nbsp;</strong>Event rentals at the REACH offer a wide range of room capacities, multi-functional spaces, state of the art technology, and a variety of amenities.</p>
+<p>Event rentals at the REACH offer a wide range of room capacities, multi-functional spaces, state of the art technology, and a variety of amenities.</p>
 <ul>
 <li>WiFi</li>
 <li>Security</li>